chrisvidal/mensgroupsg/source/_posts/treasure-every-meeting.md

 author: Yong Kang
 layouttype: markdown
 ---
 There is this Japanese saying, Ichigo Ichie, which means “Treasure every meeting, for it will never occur again.”
-This saying reminds me of [The Men’s Group Singapore](https://www.meetup.com/The-Mens-Group-Singapore/).
+This saying reminds me of <a class="a a--in-text" href="https://www.meetup.com/The-Mens-Group-Singapore/" target="_blank">The Men’s Group Singapore</a>.

 As of June 2019, I have attended eight meetups and I must say that every meetup is different.
 Even though we did similar things each time such as body check-ins, meditation, sharing and discussion, each time it felt different.